-Tawnies are territorial birds and only one pair will occupy a woodland territory and nest site.
-This design of box is readily taken up by nesting owls, particularly if they are looking for new nest sites and may be used every year.
+Tawnies are territorial birds, and only one pair will occupy a woodland territory and nest site.
+This box design is readily taken up by nesting owls, particularly if they are looking for new nest sites and may be used every year.

 - Handmade from solid FSC certified timber

 - Slow-seasoned timber negates the need for chemical, stains or artificial preservatives.